magento/devdocs/guides/v2.1/payments-integrations/vault/customer-stored-payments.md

 github_link: payments-integrations/vault/customer-stored-payments.md
 ---

+<h2 id="vault_customer_stored_payments">Customer Stored Payments</h2>

 This topic provides information how to display stored tokens in the customer account.
 Also, customer should have an ability to remove stored tokens.

-At first, you need to create custom _Renderer_, it's implementation depends on type of token (card, account), but both renders implement the common abstractions [TokenRendererInterface]({{site.mage2100url}}app/code/Magento/Vault/Block/TokenRendererInterface.php) and [IconInterface]({{site.mage2100url}}app/code/Magento/Vault/BLock/Customer/IconInterface.php):
+At first, you need to create custom _Renderer_, which provides functionality for displaying token details like: credit card icon, type of credit card, expiration date, etc., _Renderer_ implementation depends on type of token (card, account), but both renders implement the common abstractions [TokenRendererInterface]({{site.mage2100url}}app/code/Magento/Vault/Block/TokenRendererInterface.php) and [IconInterface]({{site.mage2100url}}app/code/Magento/Vault/BLock/Customer/IconInterface.php):